California Department of Industrial Relations

 The California Department of Industrial Relations (DIR) is a department of the government of the state of California which was initially created in 1927.
 The department is currently part of the Cabinet-level California Labor and Workforce Development Agency, and headquartered at the Elihu M. Harris State Office Building in Oakland.

 History

+The department was the California State Legislature's second attempt to reorganize and consolidate state government agencies with jurisdiction over labor and employment issues.

+In 1921, the legislature created the California Department of Labor and Industrial Relations.
+It consisted of the existing Industrial Accident Commission, the Commission of Immigration and Housing, the Industrial Welfare Commission, and the Bureau of Labor Statistics.
+However, it was "a department in name only" because the new law failed to authorize the appointment of a "central executive head" and failed to actually make its components subordinate to the department.
+It was merely a way to make the leaders of its components meet regularly "only to coordinate their activities and prevent duplication of effort".

+On May 12, 1927, the legislature enacted a law which created the California Department of Industrial Relations as a real department for the first time.
+This law took effect on July 29, 1927.
+It expressly placed the new department under the supervision of a director and made the chairman of the Industrial Accident Commission the ex officio director.

-At its inception in 1927, the department merged a variety of existing agencies, some of which were later moved into separate departments or dissolved.
+Some of its components were later moved into separate departments or dissolved.

 In 1935, the state employment agencies (originally created in 1915) were transferred to the new Department of Employment, the ancestor of the modern California Employment Development Department.
 The department had a Division of Immigration and Housing which had evolved from an earlier agency established in 1912.
 The immigrant aid program was repealed in 1945, and the remaining Division of Housing was transferred into the California Department of Housing and Community Development in 1965.